scimma/hop-client/doc/user/commands.rst

 **hop-client** provides a command line interface for various tasks:

-:code:`hop auth`: Authentication utilities
+* :code:`hop auth`: Authentication utilities
-:code:`hop publish`: Publish messages such as GCN circulars and notices :code:`hop subscribe`: Listen to messages such as GCN circulars and notices :code:`hop version`: Print version dependencies of :code:`hop-client`
+* :code:`hop publish`: Publish messages such as GCN circulars and notices
+* :code:`hop subscribe`: Listen to messages such as GCN circulars and notices
+* :code:`hop version`: Show version dependencies of :code:`hop-client`

 :code:`hop auth`
 ~~~~~~~~~~~~~~~~~~~~~~